xesco/cpuinfo/README.txt

 - Get cpuinfo from /proc/cpuinfo
 - Parse the file as json.
 - Compute totals: logical/real/cores
-- Start a simple http server on port 8080 and server the json
+- Start a simple http server on port 8080 and serve the json

 REFERENCES
 ==========